On neutrino-mediated potentials in a neutrino background: Neutrino-mediated forces in a neutrino background: formalism

 with $f_\nu(\vec{k}')$ the momentum distribution of the neutrino ensemble which we assume to be spin-independent.
 For polarized ultrarelativistic backgrounds, such as solar or reactor neutrinos, only one of the helicities contributes, and hence this density matrix is equally applicable.
 As we see, when computing averages both background neutrinos will have the same momentum.

-Before proceeding to the calculation of the potential, it is worth pointing out that the Pauli exclusion principle imposes relevant constraints on the posible form of a state composed of identical fermions.
+Before proceeding to the calculation of the potential, it is worth pointing out that the Pauli exclusion principle imposes relevant constraints on the possible form of a state composed of identical fermions.
 For a thermal neutrino background for which $f_\nu(\vec{k}')$ is a Dirac-Fermi distribution, Eq.~\eqref{eq:rho} is fully consistent for any width of the wave packet.
-On the contrary, for a non-thermal neutrino background, characterized by a general momentum distribution \emph{with arbitrary normalization}, the previous description of the background as an incoherent sum of \emph{single-particle states} is only physical for interparticle distances larger that the spatial extent of the wavepackets, $\sim 1/\sigma$.
-For interparticle distances shorter than the extent of the wavepacket, the Pauli exclusion principle renders the assumed momentum distribution inconsistent.
-That said, in the scenarios we consider the interparticle distances are always larger than wavepacket extents.
+On the contrary, for a non-thermal neutrino background, characterized by a general momentum distribution \emph{with arbitrary normalization}, the previous description of the background as an incoherent sum of \emph{single-particle states} is only physical for interparticle distances larger that the spatial extent of the wavepackets.
+For interparticle distances shorter than the extent of the wavepacket, the Pauli exclusion principle renders the assumed momentum distribution inconsistent. {That said, in the physical scenarios we consider the background densities (ie the normalization of the $f_\nu$) are low enough, and the interparticle distances are always larger than wavepacket extents.
+So in what follows we are quantifying exclusively the effects associated with the inclusion of the wavepacket, under the assumption that the normalization of the momentum distribution is consistent with the Pauli exclusion principle over the distances studied.}

 In this approach, we first compute the amplitudes in \cref{fig:bkgFey} and we later trace out the result with the state that describes the background, Eq.~\eqref{eq:rho}.
 This corresponds to the following initial and final states in the evaluation of the amplitude